-Postpartum haemorrhage (PPH) is defined as the cumulative blood loss of 1,000 mL or more, accompanied by signs or symptoms of hypovolemia within 24 hours after birth.
-(1) Currently, this is the leading cause of maternal death worldwide, with about 140,000 deaths annually and the frequency of one death every four minutes.(2) Most of these deaths are considered preventable and occur in low- and middle-income countries.(3)
+Postpartum hemorrhage (PPH) is defined as the cumulative blood loss of 1,000 mL or more, accompanied by signs or symptoms of hypovolemia within 24 hours after birth, regardless of the mode of delivery.
+Blood loss greater than 500 mL after vaginal births can also be considered abnormal, especially in more vulnerable populations.(1) The incidence of PPH is variable and estimated at 1%-10% of births.
+Currently, this is the leading cause of maternal death worldwide, with about 80,000 deaths annually,(2) most of which are considered preventable and occur in low- and middle-income countries.(3)

-In addition to high mortality, a significant number of patients who survive severe PPH evolve with physical and/ or emotional sequelae.(4) Therefore, it is essential that all institutions and professionals that provide childbirth care are properly prepared to prevent, diagnose and manage a condition of PPH.
+In addition to high mortality, a significant number of patients who survive severe PPH evolve with physical and/ or emotional sequelae.(4) Therefore, it is essential that all institutions and professionals providing childbirth care are properly prepared to prevent, diagnose and treat a condition of PPH.